mjtechguy/tech-career-launch-pad/README.md

 ---

-## Starting From Nothing - Basic IT Training 🔥
+## Lighting The Fuse - Basic IT Training 🔥
 If you have little or no technology experience, start here.
 These free courses from Google will introduce you to many of the core concepts of technology that will allow you to build a solid foundation for your tech career.

 - Google IT Support Professional Certificate: https://www.coursera.org/professional-certificates/google-it-support